KOrfanakis/PhD_Tools/Curve Fitting/README.md

 # Curve Fitting With Python

 Simply put, curve fitting is the process of finding a curve that best matches a series of observations.
 It mainly consists of two basic steps.
-Initially, we have to find an appropriate model to describe the relationship between a dependent variable, *y*, and an independent variable, *x*.
+First, we need to find an appropriate model to describe the relationship between a dependent variable, *y*, and an independent variable, *x*.
 Then, we need to estimate the optimal model parameters that best fit the given set of data points.

 Curve fitting is one of the most widely used analysis tools in experimental physics.
 Machines output data, but they cannot infer any information about the underlying process that generated the data.